hamidgasmi/training.computerscience.cloud.aws/README.md

 - Create a trail in our accounts and apply it to all regions and organization
 	- It should be the 2nd thing to do after creating an Admin user?
-	- Don't wait after a security breach happen to do it
+	- Don't wait after a security breach happen

 </details>